wilhelmzeuschner/spartan-6-xc6slx9-rz-easyfpga-x1/README.md

 # spartan-6 xc6slx9 rz-easyfpga-x1 Dev Board Information
-Files and Information regarding the Spartan 6 based Dev Board from China
+Files and Information regarding the Spartan 6 based Dev Board from China Some of these files were created with a slightly different board in mind, so if something doesn't work, please verify, that pin definitions etc. are correct!

 ![Top Side][top]
 ![Bottom Side][bottom]